Graduation Requirements for Undergraduates

 Course registration must be confirmed through Registrar's office.
 This is accomplished only after matriculated students have cleared all other offices on campus, i.e., Student Accounts, Financial Aid, Health Center, Security, or other offices through which arrangements must be made in order to become fully enrolled at the University.
-On-campus students must confirm their enrollment at the beginning of each semester within certain time lines by methods identified by Registrar's office.
+All students must confirm their enrollment at the beginning of each semester within certain time lines by methods identified by Registrar's office.
 Instructions regarding enrollment confirmation are e-mailed to each student.
 Students who do not confirm their registration within the announced time limits are subject to a $75 late confirmation fee.

 Course changes are allowed during a designated add/drop period only, as specified on the current academic calendar.
 Detailed instructions as well as designated time lines regarding the add/drop process are e-mailed to each student.
 Tuition and/or financial aid may be adjusted, depending on number of credit hours enrolled.

 Reinstatement to the University after a Leave of Absence will require written communication from the student's official UNE Email stating they wish to be reinstated as a student for a given term.
 In some cases, if leave exceeds allotted leave time, the student will need to contact Admissions to complete a re-admission application.
 If a re-admission application is required, this will change the student's catalog year and possibly their degree requirements.